203 BOARD OF DIRECTORS' CONFLICT OF INTEREST

 - The outside employment or activity is subject to the official control, inspection, review, audit, or enforcement authority of the Board member, during the performance of the Board member’s duties of office or employment.

 If the outside employment or activity is employment or activity and (1) or (2) above, the Board member must cease the employment of or activity.
 If the activity or employment falls under (3), then the Board member must:

 - Cease the outside employment or activity; or

 - Publicly disclose the existence of the conflict and refrain from taking any official action or performing any official duty that would detrimentally affect or create a benefit for the outside employment or activity.
 Official action or official duty includes, but is not limited to, participating in any vote, taking affirmative action to influence any vote, or providing any other official service or thing that is not available generally to members of the public in order to further the interests of the outside employment or activity.

 When procurement is supported by Federal Child Nutrition funds, employees will not participate in the selection, award, or administration of a contract if there is a real or apparent conflict of interest in the contract.
-Contract, for purposes of this paragraph, includes a contract where the board member, board member’s immediate family, partner, or a non-school district employer of these individuals is a party to the contract.
+Contract, for purposes of this paragraph, includes a contract where the employee, employee’s immediate family, partner, or a non-school district employer of these individuals is a party to the contract.

 It shall be the responsibility of each Board member to be aware of and take the action necessary to eliminate a potential conflict of interest should it arise.

 Cross Reference: 201--Board of Directors' Elections